heptarch/heptarch.github.io/drafts/will.md

 where $[\cdot]$ is the [Iverson bracket](https://en.wikipedia.org/wiki/Iverson_bracket), $b_{vw}$ is a set of weights, and $\alpha$ is a fixed constant.
 This is a reasonable accurate model of excitatory processes in the brain (closely related to gated neural networks).

-For highly symmetric update rules, the problem of reachability can be efficiently solved.
-But it quickly becomes impossible!
-[Barrett et. al. (2003)](https://www.sciencedirect.com/science/article/pii/S030439750200395X) show that very simple conditions lead to an intractable reachability problem.

-If weights are *asymmetric*, meaning
+[Barrett et. al. (2003)](https://www.sciencedirect.com/science/article/pii/S030439750200395X) show that if weights are *asymmetric*, meaning

 $$
 b_{vw} \neq b_{wv} \text{ for all } w, v \in V,
 $$

-then the general problem of deciding if $S \to \mathcal{B}$ is $\textsf{PSPACE}$-complete.
+then the general problem of deciding if $S \to \mathcal{B}$ is [$\textsf{PSPACE}$-complete](https://en.wikipedia.org/wiki/PSPACE).

 This means that any problem that takes polynomial space but *arbitrary* time—which includes all the problems in $\mathsf{NP}$, making this a much more formidable class—can be reduced to an instance of dynamic reachability.
 As for the dynamical condition, asymmetry is very biologically plausible, since excitations tend to flow unidirectionally along neural pathways.

 <!--